jackSeigerman/Comp-241-Notes/src/scratch.md

 if inserts occur on the interior  left right or right left you do a double rotation

 searching in avl tree is O(log n)

+merge sort

+MergeSort(A[0]...a[n-1])
+if length of a==1
+return a

+split a in half as equal as possible into 2 subarrays call merge sort on each one

+b=mergesort(a[0]...a[n/2])
+c=mergesort(a[n/2+1]...a[n-1])
+merge b and c together into one sorted array called D return D

+QuickSort

+basic idea is to take a pivot and subdivide a list into less than the pivot and greater than the pivot.

+idea is to choose a pivot and perform a sequence of exchanges so that all of the elements on the left are smaller then the pivot and all elements on the right are greater.

+subdidve to less than and greater than pivot repear on sublists